ave-dcd/mave_vocabulary/README.md

 `high-dimensional data` refers to experiments with multiple dimensions (e.g. ML/AI enabled cell imaging/classification), and `combined functional data` refers to experiments where multiple phenotypic assays were combined to make a map.

-The `type` field is required.
-Additional information about the `dimensionality` of an experiment may be provided using the `description` field.
+The `type` property is required.
+Additional information about the `dimensionality` of an experiment may be provided using the `description` property.

 #### Replication